Identifying the Context Shift between Test Benchmarks and Production Data

 As a second case study of context shift in real-world applications of computer vision, we consider deepfake detection.
-Deepfakes are videos that have been manipulated to make someone appear to do or say something that they have not said~\cite{groh_deepfake_2022}.
-The kinds of manipulations can be qualitatively characterized as face swapping where two peoples faces are swapped, head puppetry where facial landmarks adjusted to make someone appear to be speaking, and lip-syncing where an individual's lips are moved in sync with the phonemes from an external audio track~\cite{lyu_deepfake_2020}.
+Deepfakes are videos that have been manipulated to make someone appear to do or say something they have not said~\cite{boneh2020preparing}.
+These types of manipulation can be qualitatively characterized as face swapping where two people's faces are swapped, head puppetry where facial landmarks are adjusted to make someone appear to be speaking, and lip-syncing where an individual's lips are moved in sync with the phonemes from an external audio track~\cite{lyu_deepfake_2020}.

 The largest deepfake detection benchmark dataset to date is the Deepfake Detection Competition Dataset (DFDC)~\cite{dolhansky_deepfake_2019, dolhansky_deepfake_2020}, which consists of 128,154 videos based on performances by 960 consenting actors representing diversity across sex and ethnicity.
-However, Groh et al 2022 point out,``Unlike viral deepfake videos of politicians and other famous people, the videos from [this benchmark dataset] have minimal context: They are all 10 [second] videos depicting unknown actors making uncontroversial statements in nondescript locations''~\cite{groh_deepfake_2022}.
-This deepfake test benchmark is designed to evaluate algorithmic performance at identifying videos that have (and have not) been manipulated by seven synthetic techniques.
+However, Groh et al 2022 point out,``Unlike viral deepfake videos of politicians and other famous people, the videos from [this benchmark dataset] have minimal context: These are all 10 [second] videos depicting unknown actors making uncontroversial statements in nondescript locations''~\cite{groh_deepfake_2022}.
+This deepfake test benchmark is designed to evaluate algorithmic performance in identifying videos that have (and have not) been manipulated by seven synthetic techniques.

 But, the real-world deepfake detection problem is not simply identifying whether one of seven synthetic techniques has been applied to a video.
 Instead, the real-world problem is identifying videos that have been algorithmically altered to impersonate innocent people and deceive the viewer.
-This problem is more than just a computer vision problem; it is a deception detection problem which involves both searching for artifacts that reveal a manipulation has occurred and applying prior knowledge and critical reasoning to assess the likelihood that the video has been fabricated.
+This problem is more than just a computer vision problem; it is a deception detection problem that involves both searching for artifacts that reveal that a manipulation has occurred and applying prior knowledge and critical reasoning to assess the likelihood that the video has been fabricated.